 For over four decades, R. Crumb has used the popular medium of the comic book to address the absurdity of social conventions, political disillusionment, irony, racial and gender stereotypes, sexual fantasies, and fetishes.
 Inspired by Thomas Nast, Honoré Daumier, T.S.
 Sullivant, James Gillray, amongst others, his drawings offer a satirical critique of modern consumer culture, and often seem to possess an outsider's perspective—a self-conscious stance which Crumb often relates to his personal life.

 Born in Philadelphia in 1943, R. Crumb moved to the dynamic Haight-Ashbury neighborhood of San Francisco in 1967, and relocated in 1991 to the south of France, where he currently lives and works.
 Crumb joined David Zwirner in 2006.
 In 2016, Art & Beauty marked Crumb’s first solo presentation at David Zwirner, London.
 In 2017, David Zwirner, New York featured an exhibition of the collaborative work of Aline Kominsky-Crumb and R. Crumb.
-Drawing for Print: Mind Fucks, Kultur Klashes, Pulp Fiction & Pulp Fact by the Illustrious R. Crumb, which was presented at the gallery’s New York location in 2019.
+Drawing for Print: Mind Fucks, Kultur Klashes, Pulp Fiction & Pulp Fact by the Illustrious R. Crumb, was presented at the gallery’s New York location in 2019.
 At David Zwirner, Paris, the exhibition R. Crumb, Aline Kominsky-Crumb, and Sophie Crumb: Sauve qui peut !
 (Run for Your Life) was on view in 2022.